Installer Directory

 • The installation process will mean a great deal of work and disruption to your house as well as your garden.
 Work will be undertaken on the actual building, including penetration of the walls

-• Electricity is required to run the heat pumps, which means that they will never be entirely carbon neutral unless hooked up to a renewable energy source (such as a windmill)
+• Electricity is required to run the heat pumps, which means that they will never be entirely carbon neutral unless you energy supplier generates electricity through renewable means

-• Special planning permissions are required in Wales and Northern Ireland, whilst in England and Scotland, it depends on your location and size of your property
+• Special planning permissions can be required in Wales and Northern Ireland, whilst in England and Scotland, it depends on your location and size of your property

 Want to Know More?